 Next, we should consider if there are any duties or other issues with US Customs for importing this product.
 Virtually all countries, including the United States, base their tariff schedules on the Harmonized Tariff Schedule (HTS), making it easier to classify imports, determine applicable duty rate, if any, and conduct international trade.
 A check of the HTS shows that Thyroid-S and Thiroyd would be classified as “Extracts of Animal Glands”.
 US Customs import duty rate on this product is 0%.
 Screen shot of the HTS classification is HERE, and HTS of the US Customs is available online HERE.

 And finally, it is prudent to verify that the active ingredients of these tablets are not prohibited or restricted substances.
 A quick check of the HTS shows that T4 (levothyroxine sodium) is not prohibited or restricted, it has a CAS registry number, and it can be imported duty free into the USA in any quantity.
 Screen shot of the HTS for T4 is HERE.

-We include a signed Customs Declaration with every shipment, and under no circumstances that we can think of should your shipment have any problem at Customs.
+Under no circumstances that we can think of should your shipment have any problem at Customs.